-15 minutes will be allocated for questions on matter contained in the agenda by members of the public unless the Council, by resolution, decides otherwise on matters contained in the agenda.
+15 minutes will be allocated for questions by members of the public unless the Council, by resolution, decides otherwise on matters contained in the agenda.

 Each member of the public with a question is entitled to ask up to two questions before other members of the public will be invited to ask their questions.